How to Tell If Your Cat Is Going Blind

 One useful distinction: a cat with mild vision loss often navigates “known” routes well but struggles in new layouts.
 That contrast can help you describe the problem clearly at the clinic.

-You can do a few gentle, low-stress checks at home, but they should never replace a veterinary exam.
-Try moving a quiet hand slowly across your cat’s field of view (not toward the whiskers) and see whether the eyes track.
-Then try a soft toy that makes a small sound and observe whether your cat orients by hearing rather than sight.
+You can run a few gentle, low-stress checks at home, but they never replace a veterinary exam.
+Move a quiet hand slowly across your cat's field of view (not toward the whiskers) and watch whether the eyes track; then offer a soft toy that makes a small sound and see whether your cat orients by hearing rather than sight.
+Skip 'startle tests' like clapping — cats respond to air movement and sound, which can make vision seem better or worse than it is.

-If you record a short video of these moments, your veterinarian can interpret them alongside the eye exam findings, which is far more reliable than any single home test.
+If your cat is losing sight, you may notice inconsistent tracking and a heavier reliance on smell and memory; difficulty with visual tracking has been described in cortical blindness (Stiles J, 2012).
+Record a short video of these moments — your veterinarian can interpret it alongside the eye exam, which is far more reliable than any single home test.

 Eye Appearance Changes: Redness, Tearing, Cloudiness, and Squinting